By Jordan Walker

 Some dogs are naturally able to defecate and urinate outside the home.
 But it isn’t the same for all of them.
 For outdoor bathroom training, you can make use of puppy pads.
 When you routinely transfer these puppy pads outdoors, they’ll eventually get the idea of doing their business outdoors.

 The time frame for your pet’s ability to master these skills may vary.
 Nevertheless, you must always remember to shower your pet with words of praise and a treat for achieving a skill.
 This way, he’ll associate good behavior with praise and affection from his master.
-Your patience and persistence throughout the training is very important to yield remarkable results.
+Your patience and persistence throughout the training are essential to yield remarkable results.